bibliography

 Executive summary: Human vegetable, 1990-2005

-Terri Schiavo entered a vegetative state in 1990 after adopting an "iced tea diet" (related to her bulimia), likely resulting in a disastrous potassium deficiency that caused irreversible brain damage.
+Terri Schiavo entered a vegetative state in 1990 for undetermined reasons, possibly related to her long-term, untreated bulimia.
 In this persistent vegetative state she remained the last fifteen years of her life.
 Both Schiavo's doctors and her court-appointed doctors expressed the opinion that there existed no hope of rehabilitation.
 Her husband, Michael Schiavo, contended that it was his wife's wish that she not be kept alive through unnatural, mechanical means.

 More than twenty times the Schiavo case was heard in Florida courts.
-Every time, the court ruled that the Terri's fate was under her husband's control, upholding the sanctity of marriage long respected by legal precedent.
-Schiavo's parents, Bob and Mary Schindler, refused to accept this verdict, feeling in their hearts that their daughter would somehow recover.
-Of this struggle, Schiavo's attorney George Felos told the Associated Press, "The real grievance is not they [the Schindlers] did not have a day in court, that they did not have due process.
-The real grievance is they disagree with the result."
+On all occasions the court ruled that Terri's fate was under her husband's control, respecting the sanctity of marriage.
+Schiavo's parents, Bob and Mary Schindler, refused to accept this verdict, feeling that their daughter would somehow recover.
+Of this struggle, Schiavo's attorney George Felos told the US District Court, "The real grievance is not they [the Schindlers] did not have a day in court, that they did not have due process.
+The real grievance is they disagree with the result."[2]

-As the insanity moved to the federal level, Schiavo's feeding tube was finally removed on March 18, 2005, and her heart stopped beating 13 days later.
+Schiavo's feeding tube was finally removed on March 18, 2005, and she passed away 13 days later.

 [1] Hospice Woodside, Pinellas Park, FL.